openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 it was unhealthy.
 Because it's a rollback, greenboot won't reboot the device.

 1. Rollback deployment boots.
-1. _Current boot's commit_ is different from _previous boot's commit_
+1. _Current deployment_ is different from _previous boot's deployment_
-   and backup for _current boot's commit_ exists, so MicroShift pre run procedure restore the backup.
+   and backup for _current boot's deployment_ exists, so MicroShift pre run procedure restores the backup.
-1. MicroShift start the cluster.
+1. MicroShift starts the cluster.
 1. System is unhealthy again, but greenboot doesn't reboot the device (`boot_counter` is only set when ostree commit is staged)
 1. System requires manual intervention.